top of page

 "Kipo and the Age of Wonderbeasts" Inspired Prop Gun

 This gun was a project for a props class taught by Marty Aikens.
 I was prompted to create a gun based on a certain time period, so I chose fantasy post-apocalyptic.
-I drew a lot of my inspiration from the animated series, "Kilo and the Age of Wonderbeasts" as well as the game "Tomb Raider."
+I drew a lot of my inspiration from the animated series, "Kipo and the Age of Wonderbeasts" as well as the game "Tomb Raider."
 The end result is a handheld gun made of foam and Epoxy, that both glows and makes noise when it shoots.

 Research and Rendering